any-docs/css/content/reference/properties/perspective-origin/index.md

 - _x-position_
   - Indicates the position of the abscissa of the _vanishing point_.
 It can have one of the following values:
-    - {{cssxref("&lt;length-percentage&gt;")}} indicating the position as an absolute length value or relative to the width of the element.
+    - `&lt;length-percentage&gt;` indicating the position as an absolute length value or relative to the width of the element.
 The value may be negative.
     - `left`, a keyword being a shortcut for the `0` length value.
     - `center`, a keyword being a shortcut for the `50%` percentage value.
     - `right`, a keyword being a shortcut for the `100%` percentage value.

 - _y-position_
   - Indicates the position of the ordinate of the _vanishing point_.
 It can have one of the following values:
-    - {{cssxref("&lt;length-percentage&gt;")}} indicating the position as an absolute length value or relative to the height of the element.
+    - `&lt;length-percentage&gt;` indicating the position as an absolute length value or relative to the height of the element.
 The value may be negative.
     - `top`, a keyword being a shortcut for the `0` length value.
     - `center`, a keyword being a shortcut for the `50%` percentage value.
     - `bottom`, a keyword being a shortcut for the `100%` percentage value.